FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 (For Legendary or Heroic Games Launcher, ProtonGE works perfectly fine, although you can use the 2 versions mentioned above as well)
 - A custom kernel - For better performances and reliability (For Ubuntu LTS I suggest XanMod LTS, which is the one I'm using, and for a non Ubuntu LTS go with the standard XanMod)(For Arch, Zen Kernel.
 Manjaro ships by default with an FSync-enabled Kernel)(Fedora, the stock one is pretty good actually)
-- [MF-Install](https://github.com/z0z0z/mf-install) (it's needed for all the collections to work)(git clone it somewhere on your system)
+- [MF-Install](https://github.com/z0z0z/mf-install) (it's needed for KH3 only)(git clone it somewhere on your system)
-- DXVK (for KH3) / Corefonts / DXVKD3D (for everything else)(If you use Wine Lutris or Proton/ProtonGE, it's built-in) / FAudio / Visual C++ 2015 - 2019 X86 and X64
+- DXVK (for KH3) / Corefonts / DXVKD3D (for everything else)(If you use Wine Lutris or Proton/ProtonGE, it's built-in) / Visual C++ 2015 - 2019 X86 and X64
 - Winetricks installed
+- If you've installed faudio, or any audio dll from winetricks, make sure to use a clean Wine Lutris or Wine / Proton runner.

 You can also use the provided one, but make sure to enable ESync, if the Distro you're using supports it [Here for more info](https://github.com/lutris/docs/blob/master/HowToEsync.md)